The Perfect Road Trip Through Maine

 - Take a ferry to Peaks Island.

 The drive from Portland to Acadia takes almost three hours without traffic.
-Once you arrive you’ll be greeted by the crown jewel of the rugged Maine coastline, and it will quickly become clear why the park is one of the most visited in the entire country.
+On your way, you should take a pit stop in Camden, one of our favorite towns on Maine’s coast.
+Once you arrive you’ll be greeted by the crown jewel of the rugged Maine coastline, and it will quickly become clear why Maine’s only national park is one of the most visited parks in the entire country.
 Opportunities for adventures at land or sea abound, but two of the best activities are catching the sunrise from the summit of Cadillac Mountain and hiking the cliffs along the Precipice Trail.
 The towns of Bar Harbor and Southwest Harbor are also nearby with some good local shops, restaurants, and bars.

 Located a stone’s throw from the Canadian border, the Bold Coast is much more remote and far less visited than Acadia.
 This stretch of coastline is perhaps the most impressive in the state, but since it’s such a far drive from any heavily populated area, you won’t have to share it with many other visitors.
 The Cutler Coast Public Reserve has a loop trail that runs alongside the cliffs overlooking the ocean and provides opportunities to see seals, whales and eagles.
 There are tent sites along the trail, but we opted to camp on the side of one of the cliffs.